 Q: How do I know that I am eligible for internship?

 A: Students must be accepted into the college at the time of application, possess an overall 2.5 GPA, as well as a 2.5 GPA in professional preparation, and specialization.
-Eligibility for internship is also outlined on the Clinical Experiences website in the Student Teaching Handbook: A Guide for Internship and Clinical Practice.
+Eligibility for internship is also outlined on the Clinical and Field Experiences website in the Student Teaching Handbook: A Guide for Internship and Clinical Practice.
 Please refer to your specific program requirements in the university catalog.

 Q: How will I receive information and updates about my internship?